MrRayures/rayures-framework/README.md

 # Rayures framework

-A simple html/scss framework powered by Gulp for my projects.
+A simple html/css framework powered by Sass, Bower & Gulp for my projects.

 - - -